When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding. The answer depends on the following:

 Some drugs require a doctor’s supervision during their use.
 Taking them safely while breastfeeding may require the following:

-Most antianxiety drugs, antidepressants, and antipsychotic drugs require a doctor’s supervision, even though they are unlikely to cause significant problems in the baby.
+Most antianxiety drugs Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+Using prescription... read more , antidepressants Drug therapy for depression A short discussion of prolonged grief disorder.
+Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , and antipsychotic drugs Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more require a doctor’s supervision, even though they are unlikely to cause significant problems in the baby.
 However, these drugs stay in the body a long time.
 During the first few months of life, babies may have difficulty eliminating the drugs, and the drugs may affect the baby’s nervous system.
 For example, the antianxiety drug diazepam (a benzodiazepine) causes lethargy, drowsiness, and weight loss in breastfed babies.
-Babies eliminate phenobarbital (an anticonvulsant and a barbiturate) slowly, so this drug may cause excessive drowsiness.
+Babies eliminate phenobarbital (an antiseizure drug and a barbiturate) slowly, so this drug may cause excessive drowsiness.
 Because of these effects, doctors reduce the dose of benzodiazepines and barbiturates as well as monitor their use by women who are breastfeeding.

 If women who are breastfeeding must take a drug that may harm the baby, they must stop breastfeeding.
 But they can resume breastfeeding after they stop taking the drug.
 While taking the drug, women can maintain their milk supply by pumping breast milk, which is then discarded.